Guocera/nation_builder_certification/leaderboard_user_stories.md

 * As a Branchy, I want to edit my profile (Bio, Fun Fact, & Campaign Goals) so that it represents me and my fundraising goals.

 * As a Branchy or the public, I want to be able to donate to a fundraiser when I am visiting their profile so that I can contribute to their campaign.

+* As a Branch Out Admin, I want to produce a report that summarizes a company's total engagement that includes # of employees engaged.

+* As a Branch Out Admin, I want to produce a report that summarizes a company's total engagement that includes # of new FB likes.

+* As a Branch Out Admin, I want to produce a report that summarizes a company's total engagement that includes # of new event participation.

+* As a Branch Out Admin, I want to produce a report that summarizes a company's total engagement that includes # of new survey answers.

+* As a Branch Out Admin, I want to produce a report that summarizes a company's monthly engagement that includes # of employees engaged.

+* As a Branch Out Admin, I want to produce a report that summarizes a company's monthly engagement that includes # of new FB likes.

+* As a Branch Out Admin, I want to produce a report that summarizes a company's monthly engagement that includes # of new event participation.

+* As a Branch Out Admin, I want to produce a report that summarizes a company's monthly engagement that includes # of new survey answers.